wgoode3/react-notes/fundamentals.md

 These ternaries can take your coding to the next level and take up a lot less space on a whiteboard.
 We'd recommend you play around with them a bit, but while yes you can chain ternaries together you may be better off with the humble `if / else if / else`.

+{{ DIAGRAM, ANATOMY OF A TERNARY }}

 ### switchcase

+Yet another way we can write a conditional is by using a switchcase.
+In the following example we check what day it is, the `new Date().getDay()` will return a different number for each day of the week.

 ```javascript
 switch( new Date().getDay() ) {